 Ordinarily, the IRS grants you a one-time automatic 30-day extension.

 They will contact you if we are unable to grant your extension request.

 However, if you received a “Notice of Deficiency” by certified mail, they cannot grant additional time for you to submit supporting documentation.

 You may continue to work with the IRS to resolve your tax matter, but they cannot extend the time you have to petition the U.S. Tax Court beyond the original 90 days.

 For audits conducted by in-person interview – If your audit is being conducted in person, contact the auditor assigned to your audit to request an extension.
 If necessary, you may contact the auditor’s manager.

-How far back can the IRS go to audit my return?
+How far back can the IRS go to audit?